Cablivi 10 mg powder and solvent for solution for injection

 Cablivi increases the risk of bleeding.
 Cases of major bleeding, including life-threatening and fatal bleeding have been reported in patients receiving caplacizumab, mainly in those using concomitant anti-platelet agents or anticoagulants.
 Caplacizumab should be used with caution in patients with underlying conditions that may predispose them to a higher risk of bleeding.

 In case of clinically significant bleeding, treatment with Cablivi should be interrupted.
-If needed, the use of von Willebrand Factor concentrate could be considered to correct hemostasis.
+If needed, the use of von Willebrand Factor concentrate could be considered to correct haemostasis.
 Cablivi should only be restarted upon the advice of a physician experienced in the management of thrombotic microangiopathies.
 If Cablivi is restarted, monitor closely for signs of bleeding.

 In the setting of concomitant use of oral anticoagulants, anti-platelet agents, thrombolytic agents or heparin

-The risk of bleeding is increased with concomitant use of Cablivi with other medicinal products affecting hemostasis and coagulation.
+The risk of bleeding is increased with concomitant use of Cablivi with other medicinal products affecting haemostasis and coagulation.
 Initiation or continuation of treatment with oral anticoagulants (e.g., vitamin K antagonists or direct oral anticoagulants [DOAC] such as thrombin inhibitors or factor Xa inhibitors), anti-platelet agents, thrombolytic agents such as urokinase, tissue plasminogen activator (t-PA) (e.g. alteplase) or heparin requires careful consideration and close clinical monitoring.

 In patients with coagulopathies